Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 }
 ```

-### 4. Creating the DAO Contract
+### 4. Creating the Dao Contract
-For the entire use case of this tutorial, we'll consider creating a Dao for a local community of builders (); the Dao will be responsible for managing all funds and proposals for community projects.
-We'll call it **ComunityBuidDao**.
+For the entire use case of this tutorial, we'll consider creating a DAO for a local community of builders (); the DAO will be responsible for managing all funds and proposals for community projects.
+We'll call it **ComunityBuidDAO**.
 This name is not necessarily encoded into the contract.
 It is what we will call the community.

-To define the functions in your Dao contract, copy and paste the code below.
-In the next few steps, you will create and understand each function in the Dao contract.
+To define the functions in your DAO contract, copy and paste the code below.
+In the next few steps, you will create and understand each function in the DAO contract.

 ```rust